Matriculation: Orientation & Advisement

 Assessments and Multiple Measures

-The assessment process uses alternative multiple measures to help place students in courses in which they will thrive.
-The first step is to review and share the contents of your high school transcript with the Testing Office.
-Based on how your high school GPA and courses completed meet the criteria listed on miracosta.edu/testing, some students may be placed directly in transfer level English and math courses, and some students may also need to take the English and/or mathematics assessment tests.
+There are many ways to complete the assessment process at MiraCosta College.
+The assessment process uses alternative multiple measures to help place you in courses in which you will thrive.
+In order to be eligible for placement via multiple measures, students must have recently (within the last 10 years) attended a United States high school for three or more years.
+The first step is to review and share the contents of your United States high school transcript with the Testing Office using either a transcript (unofficial or official) or the Multiple Measures Self Report Update form found under Admissions & Records Student Forms online.
+Based on how the cumulative, unweighted high school GPA and courses completed meet the multiple measure criteria, some students may be placed directly in transfer-level English and mathematics courses, and some students may also need to take the English and/or mathematics assessment tests.

-What You Need to Know Before You Take the English or ESL & Mathematics Assessments
+What You Need to Know Before You Take the English or ESL and Mathematics Assessments

 You must have an Application for Admission on file before you complete the assessments, unless you are assessing for another college.
 Submit at miracosta.edu/apply.